George Zongolopoulos: Umbrellas

 In 1988 Zongolopoulos introduced to the audience his signature artwork Umbrellas, a theme repeated the following years.
 Moreover, in 1993 he presented a solo exhibition during that year's Venice Biennale where his most remarkable exhibit was a hydrokinetic version of his Umbrellas series while two years later he was praised for another Umbrellas version consisting of a static group of floating umbrellas based on diagonal axes.
 Furthermore, the sculpture was placed at the exhibition's entrance thus gaining recognition and publicity.
 The same year Zongolopoulos won the first place at the competition held for the installation of European artworks at the Council of the European Union's building in Brussels and thus his hydrokenetic work Umbrellas was placed at building's Cour d'honneur.

 Sculptures of Zongolopoulos Umbrellas are also placed in Thessaloniki (in Thessaloniki's new seaside and outside Macedonian Museum of Contemporary Art) and Palaio Psychiko, where the artist is also commemorated by the sculpture park, or glyptotheque, named after him.

+Zongolopoulos' Umbrellas sculpture in Thessaloniki has become one of the city's most important landmarks and is now, according to Nicos Theodoridis, head of the George Zongolopoulos Foundation, the most important point of reference for contemporary art in the public space of Greece.

 Other artworks

 In 1997 Zongolopoulos created Tel - Néant, an artwork made by stainless steel and plexiglas presented in that year's Venice Biennale and in 1999 exhibitions held in Berlin (Wittenbergplatz) and Weimar.
 Nowadays the sculpture is placed at OTE headquarters in Athens.
 In 1998, Zongolopoulos created another sculpture from stainless steel under the name Composition of Circles or Olympic Circles as a reference to the Olympic rings while the following year he created Column, a 21 m. high artwork presented at 1999 Venice Biennale and placed later near Evangelismos metro station, Athens.
 In 2001 Zongolopoulos made his last artwork, a stainless steel sculpture known as Irana (a name taken by its creator from the Dorian Greek form of the name Irene).

+Zongolopoulos artworks are exhibited at the National Gallery and the National Glyptotheque of Greece, as well as the Open Air Glyptotheque of Psychiko (on Zongolopoulos Square), the MOMus–Museum of Contemporary Art, the Teloglion Foundation of Arts and more.

 Zongolopoulos died on 11 May 2004.
 He was buried at Kifissia's cemetery.